RESEARCH STARTER

 Food: The heavy Spanish and Italian influence on Argentine culture can be seen in the country's cuisine.
 Argentines are fond of such dishes as alfajors (a type of cookie with caramel), asado (grilled barbecue), empanadas (turnovers that contain a variety of meats, cheeses, vegetables, and other ingredients) and pasta dishes.
 Lasagna and other traditional Italian dishes are quite popular among Argentines.

 Meat is an important component in Argentine cuisine, owing in part to the country's historical dependence on cattle and livestock ranching.
 Argentines are also fond of the drink yerba mate, which is a type of tea served in a gourd and sipped through a straw.
 Argentines often eat four meals a day, with cena, or dinner, being the most important meal.
-Argentina is also renowned for its fine wines.
+Argentina is widely recognised for producing high-quality wines.

 Arts & Entertainment: Argentine arts and entertainment are influenced by both Europe and the United States.
 The gaucho culture of Argentina is quite strong; in Argentina, a gaucho is similar to the cowboy of North America, and the image has appeared constantly in literature, art (particularly folk art), dance, and music since the mid-eighteenth century.